Platypus: Profile and Information

 Platypus reproduction is unique.
 It is one of only two mammals (the echidna is the other mammal) that lay eggs.

 Females seal themselves within one of their burrow chambers to lay their eggs.
-A mother usually produces one or two eggs and keeps them warm by keeping them between her body and her tail.
+A mother usually produces one or two eggs and keeps them warm between her body and tail.

-Eggs will hatch in about ten days, but platypus infants are the size of lima beans and totally helpless.
-Women nurse their young for three to four months before they can swim on their own.
+Eggs will hatch in about ten days, but platypus infants are the size of lima beans and helpless.
+Women nurse their young for three to four months before they can swim independently.

-The male and female platypuses normally attain full growth between 12-18 months and attain sexual maturity at about 18 months.
-Not much data have been collated on the life cycle of Platypus that has a permanent, wild habitation, but those kept in captivity or domestication have been extensively studied.
+Male and female platypuses normally attain full growth between 12 and 18 months and sexual maturity at about 18 months.
+Not much data has been collated on the life cycle of Platypus, which has permanent, wild habitation, but those kept in captivity or domestication have been extensively studied.

-They continue to avoid each other again until subsequent breeding seasons, and then they mate again.
+They continue to avoid each other again until subsequent breeding seasons and mate again.
 The males normally fight and inflict wounds on themselves with their spurs during the breeding season.

 Mating is quite a stressful activity for the platypuses.
-Courtship and mating take place during late winter through to spring in the water bodies that they dwell in, and the timing of this occurs with latitude—the northern parts of the range experiences earlier mating than the southern parts.
+Courtship and mating occur from late winter through to spring in the water bodies they dwell in, and the timing of this occurs with latitude—the northern parts of the range experience earlier mating than the southern parts.

 The eggs are incubated when the female curls around them in a manner and fashion in which her bill touches her tail.
 The eggs are hatched with the help of an egg tooth and caruncle.

-The young hatchlings obtain their nutrition for a period of 3-4 months by suckling milk from their mother’s special mammary hairs, whilst enjoying protection from their burrows, after which they become independent and can fend for themselves.
+The young hatchlings obtain their nutrition for 3-4 months by suckling milk from their mother’s special mammary hairs while enjoying protection from their burrows, after which they become independent and can fend for themselves.

-The young platypuses lose their vestigial teeth shortly after they leave the burrow to go off on their own into the wild.
+The young platypuses lose their vestigial teeth shortly after leaving the burrow to go off into the wild.
 Some studies have documented platypuses living up to 20 years in the wild and almost 23 years in domestication or captivity, which is a pretty long time for an animal so small.

 Leave a Reply